burstein-lab/famus/README.md

 Activate the environment with `conda activate famus` and install the correct pytorch version for your environment from the pytorch website via pip: https://pytorch.org/get-started/locally/

+If you wish to use WanDB logging during training, install wandb with: `pip install wandb`.

 Using famus tools requires that the conda environment is activated.
 You can check if the installation was successful by running `famus-train -h`.

 ### From source